Nunnazx/-bio-prismaname/README.md

 AICMT International is a leading manufacturer of biodegradable and compostable plastic alternatives.
 This web platform serves as the company's digital presence, providing information about products, sustainability initiatives, certifications, and corporate values.

-The platform is built with Next.js, uses Supabase for the backend, and features a multilingual interface to serve a global audience.
+The platform is built with Next.js, uses MongoDB with Prisma for the backend, and features a multilingual interface to serve a global audience.

 ## ✨ Features